AllYarnsAreBeautiful/ayab-manual/docs/API.md

 operation.
 Other parameter values indicate that the device is not ready.

-When the device has test results to report it sends a variable length message consisting of plain text.
-The device will continue to send test results until the test is complete or the host terminates the serial connection.
+When the device has test results to report it sends a variable length message consisting of a token (testResult = 0x85), a parameter value, and ASCII text.
+A parameter value of 0x01 indicates that the text contains test output.
+A value of 0x00 indicates that the test has terminated.